-MEDICARE COVERAGE COMBINATION OPTIONS Now that we've explored the various types of Medicare plans, it makes sense to take a look at how they can work together to provide the coverage that's right for you.
+Medicare coverage combination options Now that we've explored the various types of Medicare plans, it makes sense to take a look at how they can work together to provide the coverage that's right for you.
 The chart below highlights all the ways you can combine various types of Medicare to meet your needs.

-If you choose a combination that does not include Part D prescription drug coverage, to avoid a financial penalty, you must purchase or have separate drug coverage that is considered "creditable," meaning it covers at least as much as Medicare Part D. Original Medicare Combinations
+If you choose a combination that does not include Part D prescription drug coverage, to avoid a financial penalty, you must purchase or have separate drug coverage that is considered "creditable," meaning it covers at least as much as Medicare Part D. Original Medicare combinations

-Medicare Advantage Combinations Remember, if you choose a Medicare Advantage plan, you'll receive all of the benefits and services of Original Medicare, as well as additional coverage and extras.
+Medicare Advantage combinations Remember, if you choose a Medicare Advantage plan, you'll receive all of the benefits and services of Original Medicare, as well as additional coverage and extras.

+When you can enroll and switch

-WHEN YOU CAN ENROLL AND SWITCH Once you have an idea of which plan is right for you, the next thing on your mind is probably when and how you can enroll or make the switch to another plan.
+Once you have an idea of what type of coverage is right for you, the next thing on your mind is probably when and how you can enroll or make the switch to another plan.
 Excellus BCBS can help you there, too.

+Eligibility and enrollment

-Eligibility and Enrollment To be eligible for Medicare, you must meet one of the following requirements: - Age 65 or older - Under 65 with certain disabilities - Any age with End-Stage Renal Disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant) Initial Enrollment Period (IEP) If you're turning 65 and about to enroll in Medicare for the first time, you have a seven-month window, which starts three months before you turn 65 through the three months following the month of your 65th birthday.
-1 2 3 4 5 6 7 3 MONTHS BEFORE BIRTHDAY MONTH 3 MONTHS AFTER - Your enrollment will take effect on the first day of your birthday month or the first day of the month following your enrollment submission request if you enroll after you turn 65. - If you will receive Medicare before age 65 due to a disability, you can join three months before or three months after the 25th month of your disability.
-General Enrollment Period (GEP) If you missed your Initial Enrollment Period (IEP), you can use the GEP to get enrolled.
-Your elected coverage will not begin until July 1.
+To be eligible for Medicare, you must meet one of the following requirements:

+- Age 65 or older

+- Under 65 with certain disabilities

+- Any age with end-stage renal disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant) or amyotrophic lateral sclerosis (ALS)

+Initial Enrollment Period (IEP)

+If you're turning 65 planning to enroll in Medicare Part A and B for the first time, you have a seven-month window to do so, which starts three months before you turn 65 through the three months following the month of your 65th birthday.
+This is also the same period that you can elect additional coverage - such as Medicare Part C and/or Part D. You'll need both Part A and Part B before you can enroll in a Medicare Advantage (Part C) plan.
+You're required to have either Part A or Part B before you can enroll in a standalone Part D plan.

+- Your enrollment will take effect on the first day of your birthday month or the first day of the month following your enrollment submission request if you enroll after you turn 65. - If you will receive Medicare before age 65 due to a disability, you can join three months before or three months after the 25th month of your disability.
+Special Enrollment Period (SEP) You may be able to join or switch plans under special circumstances, including: - If you enroll in Elderly Pharmaceutical Insurance Coverage (EPIC) - When you lose or end your employer-sponsored coverage - If you make a permanent move into or out of your plan's service area - If you become approved for Low Income Subsidy (LIS "Extra Help") - If you qualify for any other exceptional conditions determined by the Centers for Medicare & Medicaid Services (CMS) If you qualify for an SEP and use this to enroll in Part A and Part B for the first time, you have two full months after the month of your qualifying event to add coverage outside of Part A and Part B.